What is the difference between Supervised vs. Unsupervised Learning

 • Neural networks

-An unsupervised learning algorithm can be used when we have a list of variables (X1, X2, X3, …, Xp) and we would simply like to find underlying structure or patterns within the data.
+An unsupervised learning algorithm is deployed when we have a dataset consisting only of input variables (X1, X2, X3, …, Xp) and lack any corresponding response variable (Y).
+The fundamental challenge here is to simply find the inherent structure, organization, or patterns that exist naturally within the data points themselves.

 Unsupervised learning algorithms in machine learning

-1. Clustering: Using these types of algorithms, we attempt to find “clusters” of in a dataset that are similar to each other.
-This is often used in retail when a company would like to identify clusters of customers who have similar shopping habits so that they can create specific marketing strategies that target certain clusters of customers.
+Using these types of algorithms, we attempt to find optimal “clusters” or groupings in a dataset such that the data points within a group are highly similar to each other.
+This is frequently utilized in retail and marketing when a company needs to identify clusters of customers who exhibit similar shopping habits, behavioral patterns, or demographics.
+By segmenting the customer base into distinct groups through clustering, businesses can create specific, highly personalized marketing strategies that target the needs of each identified segment.

-Here is a list of the most commonly used unsupervised learning algorithms:
+Here is a list of the most commonly used unsupervised learning algorithms, including techniques for reducing dimensionality and identifying clusters:

 • K-means clustering